alkalitop/complex-ext.js/README.md

 ```
 ### Declaring Complex
 #### constructor(re: number, im: number)
-declare with cartesian form (if the imaginary part equals zero, you can leave it out.)
+declare with cartesian form (if the imaginary part equals zero, you may leave it out.)
 ```javascript
 let z = new Complex(1, 2); // 1+2i
 ```